Crested Gecko Care: Humidity, Plants & Common Mistakes

 Let me save you some trouble and money.
 Here are the mistakes I see on repeat:

 Maintaining constant high humidity.
 Remember the cycle, high moisture periods need dry intervals.
-Research shows this prevents respiratory infections and fungal issues, but reading research is apparently optional.
+This prevents respiratory infections and fungal issues, but reading research is apparently optional.

 Relying on inaccurate monitoring tools.
 Digital thermometers and hygrometers with probes cost $15-20 and provide reliable data.
 That's less than one impulse purchase at the pet store, for perspective.